Open day FAQs

 - I am a blue badge holder and will be travelling to the university by car.
 Where can I park?

 We recommend using one of the 32 blue-badge parking spaces available in the Q Park at Durham Road.
 An additional 20 blue-badge parking spaces are available in the Q park at Rockingham Street.
-Alternatively, you can park in any of the blue badge bays available on campus.
+Alternatively, blue badge bays at the following locations on campus provide good access to key locations used for the open day, but are subject to availability on the day:

 - Do you have disabled access?